machinelearning2014/deepthoughtai-evo-site/paper.md

 - Standardized reasoning benchmarks comparing EVO against pure LLMs (GPT-5.5, Claude 4) on mathematical reasoning (MATH, GSM8K, MiniF2F), planning (Blocks World, Logistics), and logical deduction.
 - Ablation studies measuring the contribution of each architectural component (assumption tracking, consistency checking, Lean verification) to overall reliability.
-- Human evaluation of output trustworthiness across the six tiers.
+- Human evaluation of output trustworthiness across the five tiers and MATHS rigor levels.

 Amjad et al. (2026) provide a comprehensive taxonomy of existing benchmarks and evaluation methodologies that will inform this empirical program.